mvs-develop/dev.bitshares.works/docs/knowledge_base/glossary.rst

 ElasticSearch Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - A "plugin" enables blockchain data to be stored in the elastic search database.
 A separate instruction guide exists in the -core/wiki.
-Once data is in ES database, it can be easily access through kibana (e.g. using kibana.bitshares.eu).
+Once data is in ES database, it can be easily access through kibana (e.g. ).
 Many libraries exist to read data from elastic search.

 |